cph-an178/Sec-and-BK/README.md

 # Security and Backup
-For this assignment, wo should:
+For this assignment, we should:

 - Preventing unauthorized access
 - Discovering unauthorzed access